Castcloud/Castcloud/README.md

 We are 3 bachelor computer science students from Narvik University College in Norway.
 We are working on this project as our bachelor thesis.
 We hope to have a specification ready for implementation in time for our graduation in the beginning of June 2014.
 We hope this API specification will help solve an issue that in our opinion have plagued and hampered further growth and user adoption of podcasts.

 ## Clients
 A client in this documentation is a piece of software run by a user on any compatible platform.
-A client is identified by its name, regardless of developer or platform.
-Different instanses of a client is identified by a `UUID` or `token` to the server, and by its client `decription` to users.
+A client is identified by its `name`, regardless of developer or platform.
+Different instanses of a client is identified to the server by its `UUID` or `token`, and by its client `decription` to users.

 There are 2 client models intended for use with the API.
 Hybrid models are also possible.
 Both streaming and syncing are equal in functionality, however it is recommend implementing as much syncing functionaity as possible on the clients platform.
 Syncing improves userexperience as the client has a local copy of the library state.
 This increases the clients speed and enables offline functionality.